FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/lena-zavaroni-and-music/1979-04-08-lena-zavaroni-and-guests.md

 maintitle: Lena Zavaroni and Guests
 subtitle: BBC Television Centre
 description: Believed to be a recording for an episode of Lena Zavaroni and Music.
-post_description: Lena Zavaroni and Guests
+post_description: Lena Zavaroni and Guests.
 image: /assets/images/BBC/ticket-1979-04-08.jpg
 categories: [BBC-Television-Centre, Lena-Zavaroni-and-Music, OnThisDay8April]
 ---